 The Rastafarian Diet in a Contemporary Society

-Many things have changed since the birth of Ital the 1930s, and one of the most obvious facts is the globalization of the movement.
+Many things have changed since the birth of Ital in the 1930s, and one of the most obvious facts is the globalization of the movement.
 Because the Rastafarian diet is quite flexible, anyone who desires to embrace a healthier lifestyle can practice Ital.
-Not even Rastas adhere to the same form of the diet.
-Which is why vegetarianism or veganism, tweaking them (within the rules of Ital, of course) as you wish.
+Not every Rasta adhere to the same form of the diet.

-Today, the concern with the genetically modified organisms and production of food has lead many looking for an alternative.
-As a result, health movements enjoy a greater popularity than ever.
-The shift towards natural foods demonstrates how Ital can be applied worldwide.
+Today, the concern with the genetically modified organisms and the production of food has to lead many to look for an alternative.
+As a result, health movements enjoy greater popularity than ever.
+The shift toward natural foods demonstrates how Ital can be applied worldwide.
 A good example is a couple living in Liverpool, UK, who has set up a food truck with the mission of educating people on Ital eating.

 What Can You Eat on a Rastafarian Diet?

 Rasta foods do not contain preservatives, additives, chemicals, food colorings or flavorings.
 Ital foods do not contain salt, but you can add flavor to Ital dishes using herbs and spice.
 Ideally, the food should be produced on family farms.
 Needless to say, packaged foods from large supermarkets are a big no-no.

 When following a Rastafarian diet, fruits and vegetables are the staples.
 Most of them are eaten raw but you can also cook them lightly.
 This is because we should try to retain as much of the nutritional quality, flavor, and texture of the foods we consume.